ethereum-optimism/optimism/deposits.md

   2. `null` in which case a contract is created.
 3. `value` is unchanged from the emitted value.
 4. `data` is unchanged from the emitted value, and is handled as either calldata or initialization code depending on the value of `to`.
+4. `gaslimit` is unchanged from the emitted value.

 ### Deposit Feed Contract